mrled/fortunate/README.md

 This repo contains databases for use with the `fortune` command.

+## What fortune databases are here?

+1. [THE INVISIBLE STATES OF AMERICA](invisiblestates), some of my favorite microfiction from [@ThePatanoiac](https://twitter.com/ThePatanoiac)
+2. [tweetfortune.py](tweets), a script to build fortune databases from a public Twitter timeline

 ## How do I use this?

 1. Install `fortune`.
 This can be done on macOS with Homebrew or pkgin, or on Linux, BSD, and most other Unix variants with the standard package manager.